TharinduWijayarathna/EvolveUI/README.md

 ## Styling

-EvolveUI uses Tailwind CSS for styling.
+BladeCN uses Tailwind CSS for styling.
 Make sure you have Tailwind CSS configured in your Laravel application.

 The components use CSS variables for theming, which makes it easy to customize colors: